-On March 25, 2009, we issued 17,250,000 shares of common stock in a public offering at a public offering price of \$31.50 per share.
-Proceeds from the offering were used to repay amounts drawn on the Credit Facility and for general working capital purposes.
+On March 25, 2009, Simon Property issued 17,250,000 shares of its common stock in a public offering at a public offering price of \$31.50 per share.
+As a result, we issued 17,250,000 units to Simon Property, and used the proceeds from the offering to repay amounts drawn on the Credit Facility and for general working capital purposes.

-Our Board has authorized the repurchase of up to \$1.0 billion of common stock through July 2009.
-We may repurchase the shares in the open market or in privately negotiated transactions.
+On July 26, 2007, the Board authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon Property may purchase the shares in the open market or in privately negotiated transactions.
 No purchases have been made as part of this program in 2009.
-The program has remaining availability of approximately \$950.7 million.
+Simon Property's share repurchase program had remaining availability of approximately \$950.7 million at March 31, 2009.